grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "They did.
 They went out to about 1000 meters, dove to our depth, and are on approach again...
 500 meters and closing at high speed.
 I guess that sub commander changed his mind about pushing the limits of his boat."

-"Fucking damnit!
+"Fuck!
 OK boys," she took a deep breath, "we're going deeper."
 She pressed the dive alarm once again.
 "Bastian, full dive plane down, again."

 Bastian stuck his cigarette between his lips, wiped his palms on his pants, and grabbed the dive plane control wheel.
 He spun it all the way to the stop.